evanderknaap/aggregatelogging/README.md

 Check if you have "the Logs Configuration Writer" role as individual.

 ## 1 Create the sink
-To make an aggregated sink, you specifify either the --billing-acount, --folder or --organization ID.
-For this Cloud Identity or G-Suite has to be setup.
+To make an aggregated sink, you specifify either the --billing-acount, --folder or --organization flag.
+For this to work, one has to have an organization.
+If you don;t have this yet, you can setup Cloud Identity or use your G-Suite domain.
 See resources below.

 Add the --include-children, to see logs of all children resources.
-These are sub-folders, en all projects contained in this folder.
+This means that all project in all sub-folders are included in the logs.
 [Creating aggregreated reports](https://cloud.google.com/logging/docs/export/aggregated_exports)

 ```bash